vinnieOrdobas/Code-Institute-MS1/README.md

 A one page web app showcasing Doug's Gym's facilities, conveying a healthy lifestyle and a friendly community.

-A brief gallery to show potential users and a sign-up form for the monthly service.

 ### Table of Contents